Guide

 Total paid is monthly payment multiplied by the number of payments.
 Total interest is total paid minus principal.

 Longer terms often lower the monthly payment but increase total interest because the balance remains outstanding for more months.
+That is why a lower monthly payment is not always the lower-cost loan.

 What the Simple Calculator Does Not Include